uptechteam/Coordinator-MVVM-Rx-Example/Carthage/Checkouts/RxSwift/Documentation/Examples.md

 c.subscribe(onNext: { print($0) })          // prints: "3 is positive"

-// Now, let's increase the value of `a` a.value = 4                                   // prints: 6 is positive
+// Now, let's increase the value of `a` a.accept(4)                                   // prints: 6 is positive
 // The sum of the latest values, `4` and `2`, is now `6`.
 // Since this is `>= 0`, the `map` operator produces "6 is positive"
 // and that result is "assigned" to `c`.